 If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.
-The human body has more than 50 different hormones that affect various aspects of how we function.
-These chemical messengers determine how well we sleep, how energetic we feel, and even our moods and emotions.

-The occasional mood irregularity and not-so-restful night of sleep is normal.
 But if you’ve been suffering from these issues longer than usual without explanation, then it might be time to take a deeper look at your adrenal system.
-Understanding the role your hormones play can help you determine if an imbalance might be the culprit.

 Let’s take a look at what hormones are, how they’re regulated, and which hormonal imbalance symptoms you should be on the lookout for.
-We’ll also explain how hormones shift as we age.
-You’ll also learn what you can do to help your body find balance and help you find relief.

 What Are Hormones and Why Are They Important?

 Our hormones are responsible for controlling and regulating biological processes.
-Some of the primary functions of our hormones include:

-- Blood sugar (insulin and glucagon regulation)
+- Blood sugar regulation (insulin and glucagon)

 - Growth